tsuru/tsuru/docs/api.rst

     * URI: /apps
     * Format: json

-Returns 200 in case of success, and json in the body of hte response containing the statusn and the url for git repository.
+Returns 200 in case of success, and json in the body of the response containing the status and the url for git repository.

 Example: